 Jonathan McGee, Deputy Director of Regional Economic Development, Illinois Department of Commerce and Economic Opportunity

 In today’s digital world, businesses must have an e-commerce presence or they’re leaving money on the table.
-Join us for an introduction to e-commerce workshop lead by 37 Oaks University.
-Leave this session with an understanding of why e-commerce is a vital component of business success, the advantages and disadvantages, mistakes and what types of customers shop online.
+This session was an introduction to e-commerce workshop lead by 37 Oaks University.
+Participants received an understanding of why e-commerce is a vital component of business success, the advantages and disadvantages, mistakes and what types of customers shop online.

 Terrand Smith, CEO, 37 Oaks

 (Sponsored by Seaway Bank)